lmarkely/enron_fraud/README.md

 ```

 ## Data Visualization
-First, a quick data exploration shows the followings
+First, a quick data exploration shows the followings.
 ```
 ### First, explore the dataset.
 ### Identify the total number of data points.